Rick's Daily Tips

 That being said, I have a feeling you’ll be up-to-speed with your new MacBook Air before you know it!

 Truth be told, most any external hard drive will work with a Mac as long as it has a compatible connector on the end of the cable.
-I actually answered a question about this very topic the other day.
+I actually answered a question about this very topic a while back.

 As you found out, getting an external drive connected to a Mac (or MacBook Air in your case) is only half the battle.
 The drive also has to be formatted for use with Apple’s macOS operating system.